 Download our FREE smartphone app today!

-Mr Little teaches in Jays class and Mrs Percy teaches Kingfishers.
+Mr Jopson teaches in Jays class and Mrs Percy teaches Kingfishers.

 Our children are taught in line with the expectations that are set out in the National Curriculum.
 Subjects are taught with a clear progression and links are made with prior learning.